daniromero97/Python/e013-Encapsulation/README.md

     ```

 - In this way we can no longer access the attributes from outside the class.
-- In python it is not totally effective, because if we know the name of the attribute if we can "modify" it.
-- In python all methods and attributes are public.
-By convention, they are said to be private when they start with double underscore.

     ```
     p1 = Person("Gonzalo", 1.78, 74, 25)